secretstartups/handbook/customer-success/solutions-architects/sa-practices/value-stream-assessments/index.html.md

 1. That's a lot of time investment from our teams Or Our teams are busy with other projects.

-    - It takes 1 or 1.5 hr per team to do focused discovery for VSA.
+    - It takes 1 or 1.5 hr per team to do focused discovery for a Value Stream Assessment.
 We interviewed 4 different teams for our silicon valley customer in 4.5 hrs.
 We can start with the least busy team if you don't want it to be pursued in a group setting.

 1. Can you interview 1 team at a time?